MeKo-Christian/pw_convoverb/README.md

 ## Testing

-The project structure includes placeholders for tests.
-Implementation pending.
+The project includes a comprehensive test suite covering the convolution engine, IR loading, and audio processing.

 ### Test Organization